 Many steps with one goal

 Our Truth & Reconcilation Research Action Team encompasses both Indigenous Elders and Non-Indigenous Leaders that continually examine steps we can take as a society to address the consequences of our colonial past.
-On May 25th, Delegates at our Assembly will be asked to support a call for an Aboriginal Liason Office in every district of the Calgary Police Services.
+On May 25th, Delegates at our Assembly voted to support a call for an Aboriginal Liason Office in every district of the Calgary Police Services.

 Why an Aboriginal Liason Officer: